-- Start even earlier!
-Ideally, you will present a consistent pattern of academic and extracurricular activities that fit the fellowship’s purpose.
+Fellowship winners are not made overnight.
+Ideally, you will present a consistent pattern of academic and extracurricular activities that fit the purpose of the fellowship that interests you.
 A personal history is not built in one semester.
-If your interests and goals change along the way, that’s fine too; think about how to connect your newfound passion with your previous experiences.
+If your interests and goals change along the way, that’s fine too; think about how to connect your newfound passions with your previous experiences.

 Remember that one of the best ways to prepare to apply for an external (national or international) fellowship is to apply for Carleton-funded fellowships!
 Each year, Carleton’s Office of Student Fellowships awards thousands of dollars of support for Carls to engage in research or other independent projects, gain experiential learning, and pursue other activities.

 Being a successful applicant for an external fellowship begins with research and planning in advance, providing yourself enough time to work through drafts and revisions of your materials, and consulting with the many people who can help you through the process (your advisors and mentors; your professors; the Director of Student Fellowships; the Writing Center; the Reference Librarians at Gould Library; previous applicants; and your peers), gathering materials including letters of recommendation, transcripts and other items; and following through.

 Research and planning: Know the fellowship and know how your qualifications, experience, GPA, and other things fit or don’t fit with it.
 ‘Fit’ is one of the most important elements of a successful fellowship application and nearly all fellowships have comprehensive websites with lots of information and advice posted on them to help you figure out whether that particular one is for you.
 Many of those websites are linked from the Office of Student Fellowships webpages, but you can also search the internet for additional information.